Cancer Research UK logo.

 Getting diagnosed and stages of adrenal cortical cancer

-You will need several tests if you have symptoms of adrenal cortical cancer (ACC).
-This includes:
+You will need tests if you have symptoms of adrenal cortical cancer (ACC).
+These include blood tests, urine tests, CT and MRI scans.
+The results help your doctor know the stage of your cancer.

 Tests for ACC

 Diagnosing ACC can be difficult.
-This is because there are many other conditions that can cause the same symptoms of ACC.
+This is because there are many other conditions that can cause the same symptoms.
 Most of them are much more common than ACC.

 You have blood and urine tests to check your general health and to find the cause of your symptoms.
 You might have blood tests to check: